Project-MONAI/model-zoo/models/CoronSegmentator/docs/README.md

 Each image is processed by:

-1. Segmenting the cardiac chambers using MONAI Auto3DSeg

-2. Segmenting coronary arteries using a pretrained nnU-Net model
+1. Segmenting coronary arteries using a pretrained nnU-Net model

-3. Saving segmentation as STL files and converting them into USD
+2. Saving segmentation results as STL files

 #### **Preprocessing**